Nomoos/PrismQ/IdeaInspiration/_meta/docs/MODEL_EXTENSION_RESEARCH.md

 #### Current Implementation Analysis

 **What Works Well:**
-- ✅ Dual-save architecture preserves platform-specific details
+- ✅ Single database architecture with `source_platform` field for source identification
 - ✅ `IdeaInspiration` provides unified output format for all Sources
 - ✅ Factory methods (`from_text`, `from_video`, `from_audio`) abstract content types
 - ✅ Minimal friction for Source modules to save data